codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-02-ck2.md

 We've also created an interactive protocol inspector for the `__cluster_metadata` topic's log file:
 - 🔎 [__cluster_metadata topic's log file](https://binspec.org/kafka-cluster-metadata)

-This would help you understand the structure of the `TOPIC_RECORD` record inside the `__cluster_metadata` topic's log file.
+This would help you understand the structure of the `TOPIC_RECORD` and `PARTITION_RECORD` records inside the `__cluster_metadata` topic's log file.

-In this stage, you'll need to implement the response for a `Produce` request with an invalid topic.
+In this stage, you'll need to implement the response for a `Produce` request with either an invalid topic or invalid partition.

 ## Tests